When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 as a survival strategy, making emotional engagement feel unsafe and

-also modeled relational availability and attunement, inviting David to
+breathing to anchor David in the present, and modeled relational availability and attunement, inviting him to

 experience emotional connection without the fear of engulfment.
+Through repeated experiences of relational repair, where his

 began to tolerate vulnerability and develop new interpersonal